Grassonion/CTF/BTH_CTF_2019/what_is_stego/README.md

 Made by me so this is the intended solution, a little bit heavy on the use of programs but that is the steganography-life :)

-(for some reason I did this with the windows versions of jphide and jpseek (version 0.51) which does not seem to be compatible with version the linux 0.3 version...
+(for some reason I did this with the windows versions of jphide and jpseek (version 0.51) which does not seem to be compatible with  the linux 0.3 version...
 So I am sorry if you did this right but got garbage at the end!)

 It is a jpg file and it mentions stego so lets pick some tool which can handle jpg files.
 ![alt text](imgs/stegdetect.png "stegdetect")